Who discovered positron annihilation?: Who discovered positron annihilation?

 Neither in \citet{Amaldi1984} nor in a recent overview article by \citet{Goworek2014} are \citeauthor{Heiting1934}'s articles mentioned.
 Neither were \citeauthor{Heiting1934}'s articles cited by \citeauthor{Joliot1933} nor \citeauthor{Thibaud1933d}, which might be due to the fact that \citeauthor{Heiting1934} published in German, and also because---in retrospect---the titles of his publications were not ideal.
-That is, \citeauthor{Heiting1934} never used a term like ``positron annihilation'' or similar as part of the title, even though \citeauthor{Heiting1934} quite clearly concluded that his results were proof of \citeauthor{Dirac1928}'s theory \citep{Dirac1928} regarding positron annihilation radiation \citep[][``Rekombinationsstrahlung'']{Heiting1934}.
+That is, \citeauthor{Heiting1934} never used a term like ``positron annihilation'' or similar as part of the title, even though \citeauthor{Heiting1934} quite clearly concluded that his results were proof of Dirac's theory regarding positron annihilation radiation \citep[][``Rekombinationsstrahlung'']{Heiting1934}.
 One may argue that because the publications cited here were in English, French, and German, it may be possible that the authors were unaware of each other's findings.
 This does not seem to be the case, though.
-In many cases, they cited each other's articles for various reasons.
+They frequently cited each other's articles for various reasons, regardless of the language.